 Teenage Reentry After Attempted Suicide

-With more than 42,000 suicides each year and as the 10th leading cause of death in America, unfortunately, suicide is a real risk in the United States.
+With almost 46,000 suicides each year and as the 12th leading cause of death in America in 2020, unfortunately, suicide is a real risk in the United States according to ASFP.org.

 This is a growing issue, especially with children and teens who confront a new set of circumstances and challenges, such as cyber bullying and the difficulties that face LGBTQ teens.